Reviewing Bragg Gaming Group (NASDAQ:BRAG) & Bragg Gaming Group (OTCMKTS:BRGGF)

 Analyst Recommendations

-This is a breakdown of recent ratings and recommmendations for Bragg Gaming Group and Bragg Gaming Group, as provided by MarketBeat.
+This is a breakdown of recent ratings and target prices for Bragg Gaming Group and Bragg Gaming Group, as reported by MarketBeat.

 |Sell Ratings